Te7a-Houdini/lynksTask/README.md

 * rake db:seed

-* go to /admins/sign_in to login admin page with userName: admin password: lynksTest
+* go to /admins/sign_in to login admin page with eamil: admin@example.com password: lynksTest